Nurelifkfl/Demoqa/README.md

 2-) Second type of report, the project is run from **TestRunner** class, a Cucumber Report link is created in the IDE console automatically.(In project report 31 steps passed)

 ###EXPLANATION ABOUT SOME SCENARIOS
 - I consider all the possibilities about given credentials.
 In submitting form scenario there are some inputs that we need to enter some details.
-But firstname and last name input accept spaces.It doesn't give us any error it actually accept.This can be considered as a bug.Because we need to enter valid credentials.
+But firstname and last name input accept spaces and numbers.It doesn't give us any error it actually accept.This can be considered as a bug.Because we need to enter valid credentials, not only space or not only numbers.